 Inclusive Childhood Education Major leading to certification

 Students earn New York State certification to teach in grades 1-6 general and special education classrooms.
+Leads to a Bachelor of Science degree.

 Students earn New York State certification to teach in a specific subject area for grades 7-12.